On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets

 \subsection{The Production-Inventory Problem}

-Our work focuses on a widely-studied class of production-inventory problems from \cite{ben2004adjustable}.
+Our work focuses on a class of production-inventory problems from \cite{ben2004adjustable}.
 The class of problems considers a firm with a central warehouse and $E$ factories that aim to satisfy uncertain demand for a single product over a selling season.
 The selling season of the firm's product is discretized into $T$ time periods, which are spaced equally over the selling season.
 In each time period $t \in [T]$, the firm sequentially performs the following three steps: \begin{enumerate} \item The firm replenishes the inventory level at the central warehouse by producing additional products at their factories.
 Let $x_{te} \ge 0$ denote the number of product units that the firm decides to produce at each of the factories $e \in [E] \equiv \{1,\ldots,E\}$ at a per-unit cost of $c_{te}$.
-Each factory produces the additional units with zero lead time, and the additional units are stored immediately in the central warehouse. \item The firm observes the customer demand at the central warehouse.
+The production quantity $x_{te}$ at factory $e$ on period $t \in [T]$ becomes available at the central warehouse on period $t + \delta_e$, with $\delta_e \ge 0$ denoting the lead time for factory $e \in [E]$. \item The firm observes the customer demand at the central warehouse.
 The demand at the central warehouse is denoted by $\zeta_{t+1} \in \mathcal{U}_{t+1} \equiv [\ubar{D}_{t+1},\bar{D}_{t+1}]$, which must be satisfied immediately without backlogging from the inventory in the central warehouse.
 The lower and upper bounds in the uncertainty set, denoted by $\ubar{D}_{t+1} < \bar{D}_{t+1}$, capture the minimum and maximum level of customer demand that the firm anticipates receiving in each time period $t$. \item The firm verifies that the remaining inventory in the warehouse lies within a pre-specified interval given by $[V_{\text{min}}, V_{\text{max}}]$.
 Specifically, the remaining inventory level in the central warehouse at the end of each time period $t \in [T]$ must satisfy